ddeereAMCHS/2043-QuickSort/README.md

-# Merge Sort
+# Quick Sort

-## Due: Fri 11/18 at 11:59 PM
+## Due: Thur 12/1 at 11:59 PM

-### No Googling the merge sort algorithm
+### No Googling the quick sort algorithm

-- Create a program called `MergeSort.java`
+- Create a program called `QuickSort.java`
-- Create a void static method that implents the merge sort algorithm
+- Create a void static method that implements the quick sort algorithm
-  - For this, you will also need to create a void static method that merges two sorted subarrays into one sorted array
+  - For this, you will also need to create a static method that partitions the array and returns the index of the pivot value
 - In the main method:
   - Prompt the user to enter a filename containing the data to read in
   - Read from that file
   - The first line is the number of elements the file contains
   - Read the remaining lines into an array
-  - Use the merge sort method you wrote to sort the array
+  - Use the quick sort method you wrote to sort the array
   - Print the sorted array

 ***Example Input:***\